By Drs. Les and Leslie Parrott

 Finding a healthy compromise between two different sex drives is a delicate, difficult subject for many couples.
 How do both of you meet each other’s needs and still get your needs met when the two of you are on such different pages?

 Getting on the same page about sex requires give and take, and a generous spirit from both of you.
 It’s easy to fall into a rut of thinking, “I guess this is just the way it is; there’s nothing we can do about it.”
-There is absolutely something you can do for a more fulfilling sex life: start an ongoing dialogue about what you need from each other.
+There is absolutely something you can do for a more fulfilling sex life: start an ongoing dialogue about what you need from each other, and perhaps both visit one the best online sex stores and see what could both get you off.

 Don’t just have one conversation about sex and abandon the subject.
 Explore together on websites similar to atube sex and Keep talking about it as often as you need to in order to meet each other’s needs, and get your own met.
 Neglecting this critical conversation can lead to one or both of you developing unhealthy sexual behaviors and attitudes surrounding sex.